lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 1. [Harmless] Blur: power of opcodes 3 -> 2.
 2. [Minor] Detect Invisibility: opcode Invisibility Detection resistance_dispel 2 -> 3.
 3. [Implementation] Battering Ram: Sleep opcode gained special = 130 (Unconscious) for icon and strref.
 4. [Major, Implementation] Know Opponent: fix casting time 9 -> 2 to synch with cleric's version.
 Description fix.
-Implementation, does not have to use an eff, as we can use 318 opcode.
-Add missing 321 opcodes to avoid stacking.
+Implementation of golem immunity has a spurious Use Eff and can use instead a 318 opcode.
+Prevent stacking as it is done in Cleric's version with 321 opcodes.
 5. [Major] Luck: detect illusion resistance_dispel 0 -> 3.
 6. [Harmless] Resist Fear: reset morale duration 40 -> 0.
 Removed protection from mummydsp, a non-existent spell.
 7. [Major] Melf's Acid Arrow: remove 324 opcode as with it, missile damage is also blocked by acid immunity.